Last Updated on December 22, 2020.

 What is a de-esser

-A De esser is used to attenuate the “S” and “Shh” sounds by lowering the loudness of those frequencies when that sound occurs.
+A De esser is used to attenuate the “S” and “Shh” sounds by lowering the loudness of those frequencies when that type of sound occurs.

-It essentially works as a compressor that only reduces the loudness of a specific frequency range.
+It essentially works as a compressor that only reduces the loudness of a specific frequency range at a given time.

 These “ess” and “shh” sounds are also what we refer to as sibilance.